 To request additional resources (equipment, personnel, etc) contact the CCEMA office.
-All requests for outside assistance must be entered into the Emergency Management WebEOC tracking system by CCEMA staff for tracking and documentation.
-Additional resources may come from another jurisdiction within the county, county-to-county mutual aid organizations such as the North Alabama Mutual Assistance Association (17 counties in north Alabama) or State & Federal resources.
+All requests for outside assistance must be entered into the Emergency Management Incident Tracking System (EMITS) by CCEMA staff for tracking and documentation.
+Additional resources may come from another jurisdiction within the county, county-to-county mutual aid organizations such as the North Alabama Mutual Assistance Association (16 counties in north Alabama) or State & Federal resources.
+Cullman County maintains agreements with local agencies such as the Red Cross and DHR for mass care assistance, volunteer fire departments for emergency assistance to open roadways, local school systems for facility use, and local municipalities for facility use.

-Information and requests for assistance and/or additional resources are submitted through the Emergency Management WebEOC tracking System providing:
+Information and requests for assistance and/or additional resources are submitted through the Emergency Management Incident Tracking System (EMITS) providing: